Training robust and generalizable quantum models: Conclusion

-While our results indicate the potential of using Lipschitz bounds in QML, there are various promising directions for future research.
+While our results indicate the potential of using Lipschitz bounds and regularization techniques in QML, it opens up various promising directions for future research.
 First and foremost, transferring existing research on Lipschitz bounds in classical ML to the QML setting provides a systematic framework for handling robustness and generalization, beyond the first results presented in this paper.
-In particular, although we focus on variational quantum models, the basic principles of our results are transferrable to different quantum models, including quantum kernel methods~\cite{havlicek2019supervised,schuld2019quantum} or linear quantum models~\cite{jerbi2023quantum}.
-Further, while we have emphasized the importance of trainable encodings, the considered quantum model only employs a specific, affine encoding $w_j^\top x+\theta_j$.
-Extending our results to more general, possibly nonlinear encodings provides a promising avenue for designing powerful quantum models.
-Classical neural networks are ideal candidates for realizing a nonlinear encoding, given the extensive research in classical ML on their Lipschitz properties~\cite{szegedy2014intriguing,krogh1991simple,luxburg2004distance,bartlett2017spectrally,neyshabur2017exploring,sokolic2017robust,weng2018evaluating,ruan2018reachability,wei2019data}.
-Finally, we plan to validate our theoretical findings for more complex classification tasks and on real quantum hardware.
+For example, while we only consider quantum models with affine encodings $w_j^\top x+\theta_j$, it would be interesting to extend our results to more general, nonlinear encodings.
+Classical neural networks are ideal candidates for realizing a nonlinear encoding since their Lipschitz properties are well-studied~\cite{szegedy2014intriguing,krogh1991simple,luxburg2004distance,bartlett2017spectrally,neyshabur2017exploring,sokolic2017robust,weng2018evaluating,ruan2018reachability,wei2019data}, which would allow to train hybrid quantum-classical models which are not only expressive but also admit desirable robustness and generalization properties.
+Finally, although we focus on variational quantum models, the basic principles of our results are transferrable to different quantum models, including quantum kernel methods~\cite{havlicek2019supervised,schuld2019quantum} or linear quantum models~\cite{jerbi2023quantum}.